-> I think it’s really impressive when you compare it with other changes or improvements.
-Eight weeks is not a long time and it will only get better in time.
+I think it’s really impressive when you compare it with other supplements or tools.
+Eight weeks is not a long time and it passes before you know.
+If you continue consuming your collagen drink, it will only get better.
 Imagine the results in a year.

-> Collagen can do wonders for you as the collagen production in your body decreases with age.
+Collagen can do wonders for you as the collagen production in your body decreases with age.
 After reaching 20 years of age, your collagen depletes more and more every year.
 So it really makes sense to supplement your body with it.

 Collagen supplements can help you stop the deterioration, or make up for the damage that is already there.
 Wrinkles, sagging skin, lack of glow, that all is down to lower collagen production.
 Evidence that collagen really does work is on the rise.